 Portable outboards of 25 horsepower and smaller are the most likely engines to go under.
 Marine mechanics call it “the classic late Saturday afternoon emergency save,” but how it gets to that point is up to fate.
 For example, while carrying a 9.9-hp outboard you stub a toe at the dock, and you and the motor hit the lake bottom.
 Or, you fail to tighten down the thumbscrews on the clamps, and normal vibrations loosen the connections to the boat until it is bath time.
-Most outboards of 60 horsepower and larger are bolted to the transom, so unless the entire boat actually sinks you probably won’t dunk a large engine.
+Most outboards of 60 horsepower and larger are bolted to the transom.
+Unless the entire boat actually sinks you probably won’t dunk a large engine.
 Regardless, the techniques used to save an engine work for all sizes.

 If the engine goes into saltwater, the first step is to raise the engine and get it right back into the water.
 No kidding!
 A freshwater bath (called pickling) is one way to begin flushing all the salt water and debris out of the engine.
 Some marine mechanics fill the entire engine with oil or diesel fuel.
 The goal is to displace the salt water and keep the exposed metal parts from air exposure.
 “Your number one enemy is air, so if you are not prepared to work on it immediately, sink it in fresh water,” says John Wilkinson, a priority representative at the Yamaha Marine Service call center.
 “Once you are ready and have two or three hours set aside to work on it, start with a garden hose and spray the entire engine, and drain the carburetor or vapor separator on a fuel-injected engine.”